CarlBeek/Thetaflight/README.md

 * The RX pin (0) is used as an interrupt pin and therefore, the board needs to be reprogrammed with an external programmer (ISP).
 * Helicopter tail servos generally support high frequencies, have low latencies, small amounts of slop and are very quick.
 * If you have any questions regarding building your own monocopter, drop me a DM on [Twitter](https://twitter.com/CarlBeek)

+## Update:
+Version 2 is being worked on with better hardware and coding updates to follow.